 Common outputs that result in fairness and motivation include:

-While it might seem natural to think that the higher a person’s equity or perceived fairness the higher their motivation, but this isn't exactly true.
+While it might seem natural to think that higher equity or perceived fairness results in higher motivation, but this isn't exactly true.
 While a person always wants to be treated fairly and increase their personal equity, they also want to ensure that they're not being unfairly compensated in relation to others around them.

 This is where the four referents we discussed above come into play.
 If a person believes that they have either more or less equity in relation to their chosen reference, they will feel that things are unfair and lose motivation.
 This is known as "equity tension."
 If you think you're under-rewarded and have less equity in relation to your reference, you become less motivated.
 Conversely, if you think you're over-rewarded and have more equity, you also become less motivated.

 For this reason, it's extremely important to treat others as you would treat yourself so that no one feels over- or under-appreciated.
 To help ensure you don't create equity tension, make sure you refer to the following ratio: